 If you don't take control over the previous business' shares, you won't be able to provide such shares to your staff.
 If the previous employer had share or share option schemes, you must provide schemes of substantial equivalence.

-The easiest way to make sure that you comply with the law and tell your employees what is required is to use template letters.
-Net Lawman provides these here.
+The easiest way to make sure that you comply with the law and tell your employees what is required is to use template TUPE letters to employees.